gforsythe/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+`` Make sure to register first and then you can begin to shorten long URLs.``

 ## Final Product

 !["My Urls-page"](https://github.com/gforsythe/tinyapp/blob/master/docs/urls-page.png?raw=true)